kden/kden.github.io/sunlight-sensor/Statement_Regarding_Use_of_AI.md

 - Flipping back and forth between the same two solution fixes that don't work
 - Hitting the memory limit when a project reaches a certain size, so that it can't keep track of all the files that a change affects
 - Adding "improvements" to your code that you didn't ask for that interfere with the sequential plan for updates you're making
+- Knowledge in general is a little bit behind, maybe a year or so, so you will have to figure out what has changed in the latest library versions

 ## Results
 One of the effects of using AI to speed up the development process was that I got to try out different approaches more easily.